ValHol/simple-rest-test/README.md

 * Views binding (Butterknife)
 * Picasso for image loading
 * GreenDAO as an ORM
-* EventBus for easy communication between Activies and/or Fragments
+* EventBus for easy communication between Activities and/or Fragments
 * Different layouts for tablets and phones
 * Views interaction for the favorite and back buttonss